tjolsen/YAFEL/README.md

 =================

 To compile a program using the YAFEL library, simply  include the file 'common.mk' in a makefile to have access to the necessary compiler and linker flags.
-CFLAGS and LFLAGS are defined in here, so if you wish to add your own, you should use the += operator.
+CXXFLAGS and LDFLAGS are defined in here, so if you wish to add your own, you should use the += operator.

 Warning